rmeyerth/lard-site/docs/toolkit/configuration.md

 as checked / unchecked or handling thrown Java exceptions for null or Arithmetic events.
 See [Error Handling](/error-handling.md) for more details.

-### Properties
+### Common Properties
-Properties can be set to change how your language operates and behaves.
-Properties can be set either on the object itself e.g. ``myLanguageConfig.setProperty(DefaultProperty.DEBUG_MODE, true);`` or within the
+Properties can change how your language operates and behaves.
+Properties can be set either on the configuration object itself e.g. ``myLanguageConfig.setProperty(DefaultProperty.DEBUG_MODE, true);`` or within the
 constructor:
 ```java
 public class MyLanguageConfig extends LARFConfig {